 |

-(c) Other Litigations
+(c) Other litigations

+There are some litigations filed against the Company on account of design, trademarks and patent infringements, labour matters etc. relating to conduct of its business.
+These cases are at various stage of proceedings and the extent of claim or damages is indeterminate at this stage.
 The Company is contesting these cases and based on views of internal legal counsel and in consultation with external legal counsel representing the Company, it believes there is no liability which would devolve over the Company in respect of such cases and believes its position will be upheld in the jurisdictional authorities as at close of respective financial year.
 The Company has also filed certain cases in nature of recovery suit, cases under Section 138 of the Negotiable Instrument Act, 1881, trademark infringement etc. The Company is pursuing these cases and have made adequate accrual for allowance for doubtful debts in respect of such cases, wherever considered necessary.

-(i) Claims / suits filed against the Company not acknowledged as debts which represents various legal cases filed against the company.
+(i) Claims / suits filed against the Company not acknowledged as debts which represents various legal cases filed against the Company.
 The Company has disclaimed the liability and defending the action.
 The Company has been advised by its legal counsel that its position is likely to be upheld in the litigation process and accordingly no provision for any liability has been made in the financial statements.

 B. Commitments